Decoding Gray Matter: large-scale analysis of brain cell morphometry to inform microstructural modeling of diffusion MR signals: Results

 \subsection{Morphological features' reference values}

-A summary of the structural features typical values can be seen in Tab.\ref{tab:1}.
+A summary of the typical values of structure features is given in Tab.\ref{tab:1}.
 Some features show little variation between cell type and species ($<R_{branch}>_{s}$, $CV_{branch}$, $<\mu OD_{branch}>_{s}$, and $\tau_{branch}$).
 The remaining features displayed a wide range of values, suggesting higher inter-cellular and intra-species variability.